Walter Bgoya: Publishing in Tanzania

 After independence, African governments prioritized economic growth over cultural development and promoted national parastatal publishers such as Tanzania Publishing House (TPH).
 Publishing books is both a commercial undertaking as well as a contribution to education in Tanzania and to its cultural development.
 However, governments provided little support for cultural industries, treating culture mainly as folklore to entertain political leaders or visiting dignitaries.
 Copyright infringements and weak enforcement of copyright law as well as inadequate public libraries pose further challenges for publishers.
 As books are often too expensive relative to their income, few Tanzanians are reading for pleasure as opposed to buying practical books such as dictionaries or required reading for education.

-Another challenge is the use of English as language of instruction in secondary schools and universities.
-Kiswahili, which is spoken by the majority of Tanzanians, is only used as language of instruction in primary education.
+Another challenge is the use of English as the language of instruction in secondary schools and universities.
+Kiswahili, which is spoken by the majority of Tanzanians, is only used as a language of instruction in primary education.
 The transition from Kiswahili to English in secondary schools largely results in students not being able to understand books written in anything other than basic English, and the same has been said about universities.

-As of 2021, Tanzania counted over 11.1 million students enrolled in primary schools and, in 2018, more than 2,140,000 in secondary schools.
+As of 2021, Tanzania counted more than 11.1 million students enrolled in primary schools and, in 2018, more than 2,140,000 in secondary schools.
 In the face of these numbers, schoolbooks in both Kiswahili and English are the most reliable and stable market for publishers.